the-coder-zzz/2-Player-Car-Racing-Game/README.md

 # General Instruction:
 You may clone using git or download the repository and extract the files manually:
 - Once cloned, CD into the folder and enter pip install -r requirements.txt.
+- Make sure that you are using a conda environment